Cannabigerol (CBG): A Minor Cannabinoid With A Major Impact

 The ability to produce cannabigerolic acid (CBGA) is what makes the cannabis plant unique.

 It is the precursor to the three major branches of cannabinoids: tetrahydrocannabinolic acid (THCA), cannabidiolic acid (CBDA), and cannabichromenic acid (CBCA).
 The plant has natural enzymes, called synthases, that break the CBGA down and mold it toward the desired branch.
-The plant’s synthases (THC-synthase, CBD-synthase, CBC-synthase) are named for after the cannabinoid they help create.
+The cannabis plant’s synthases (THC-synthase, CBD-synthase, CBC-synthase) are named for the cannabinoid they help create.

 While most strains of cannabis are less than 10% CBG, industrial hemp strains test much higher.
 They have been tested as high as 94% CBG with as low as 0.001% THC.

 Testing of industrial hemp has found much higher levels of cannabigerol (CBG) than most strains of cannabis.
 Further studies have shown that this phenomenon may be due to a recessive gene.
 This gene is believed to be responsible for keeping the plant from producing one of the cannabinoid synthases (what converts CBGA to one of the major branches).